 LC-MS/MS

-The dried peptide samples were then dissolved in 30 μl 2% ACN + 0.1% FA, before being loaded onto Evotip Pure columns (Evosep, Denmark) according to the provided instructions, apart from that the samples were not dissolved in 20 µl 0.1% FA before loading.
+The dried peptide samples were then dissolved in 30 μl 2% ACN + 0.1% FA, before being loaded onto Evotip Pure columns (Evosep, Denmark) according to the manufacture’s instructions, apart from that the samples were not dissolved in 20 µl 0.1% FA before loading.
 The samples were analyzed by LC/MS-MS on an Evosep One LC (Evosep, Denmark) coupled with a timsTOF Pro mass spectrometer (Bruker, USA).
 The LC used a EV1137 Performance Column - 15 cm x 150 µm, with 1.5 µm ReproSil-Pur C18 beads (Evosep, Denmark).
 The accompanying 30 samples per day program was used for separation.
 The MS used the DDA PASEF mode, with 10 PASEF scans every acquisition cycle.
 Accumulation and ramp times were set to 100 ms, precursors with a +1 charge were ignored, and target intensity was set to 20000, with dynamic exclusion active, at 0.4 min.
 Isolation width was set to 2 at 700 Th and 3 at 800 Th.

 Database search